Make an Appointment

 We prefer not to, but due to current circumstances we will.
 It’s much easier to communicate face to face.
 However, we can also do video consultations if necessary.

 No. We are a custom tattoo shop – we draw almost all the tattoos we do.
 All you need is the idea.
 We do the rest.

 The best way to make an appointment is to email us at email@example.com or to call (607) 277-4474.

-It depends – we usually have a few openings within two weeks, but some of our artists have a wait of several months.
+It depends – we usually have a few openings within a month, but some of our artists have a wait of several months.

 Deposits are required to make an appointment or to have an artist design a tattoo for you.
 To be refunded or transferred to another appointment, you have to cancel your original appointment at least one business days’ notice per hour scheduled before the time of the appointment (so a three hour appointment requires three business days’ notice to cancel).
 If you cancel your appointment with enough notice before the artist has done any drawing, it’s fully refundable (credit and debit card deposits are refunded to the card originally used to pay them).
 If you cancel your appointment after the artist has done drawing for your tattoo, they may keep some or all of your deposit, but if you give enough notice, the deposit will still apply to the tattoo when you get it.